-This series is about Robert McCall, who becomes The Equalizer, as he sets out to help people who have been wronged by New York's dangerous criminals, as McCall seeks redemption for his dark deeds as an Intelligence Agent.
+This series was about Robert McCall, who became The Equalizer, as he set out to help people who have been wronged by New York City's dangerous criminals, as McCall seeks redemption for his dark deeds as an Intelligence Agent.

 Guest star Will Patton (Officer Nick Braxton) appeared in The Punisher (2004), as Quentin Glass.
 That film is about Frank Castle (Thomas Jane), a former soldier and former undercover F.B.I.
 Agent, who becomes a vigilante assassin, known as "The Punisher", after his family is slain by a corrupt businessman (John Travolta) who blames him for the death of his own son, who was killed in a undercover operation.